 Store at 4℃ for up to twelve months from date of receipt.
 After re-dissolution, aliquot and store at -80℃ for up to twelve months.
 Avoid repeated freeze-thaw cycles.

 Western Blot (WB) Optimal dilutions/concentrations should be determined by the end user.

 Human JTK14 Overexpression Lysate; Human TIE Overexpression Lysate

 Tyrosine kinase with immunoglobulin-like and EGF-like domains 1 also known as Tie1 is an angiopoietin receptor and is an orphan receptor tyrosine kinase that is expressed almost exclusively in endothelial cells and that is required for normal embryonic vascular development.
 The receptor tyrosine kinase Tie1 is expressed primarily in vascular endothelial cells.
 The receptor has also been detected in epithelial tumours in breast, thyroid and gastric cancers and in tumour cell lines where it appears as a 45 kDa truncated receptor fragment.
 Tie1 promotes endothelial cell survival, but other studies have suggested that the Tie1 kinase has little to no activity.
 Embryos deficient in Tie1 failed to establish structural integrity of vascular endothelial cells, resulting in oedema and subsequently localized haemorrhage.
 Tie1 is significantly higher in human aortic endothelial cells than in human umbilical vein endothelial cells.
 Additionally, attachment of cells of monocytic lineage to endothelial cells is also enhanced by Tie1 expression.
-Collectively Tie1 has a proinflammatory property and may play a role in the endothelial inflammatory diseases such as atherosclerosis.
+Collectively Tie1 has a proinflammatory property and may play a role in endothelial inflammatory diseases such as atherosclerosis.

 tyrosine kinase with immunoglobulin-like and EGF-like domains 1